pragkhard/JavaScript-interview-preparation/Var-Let-Const/Var-Let-Const.md

         O/p - 0 1 2 3 4

-if you want to stick with var, you can use an Closer or the IIFE (Immediately Invoked Function Expression) to create a new scope for each iteration:
+if you want to stick with var, you can use an Closures or the IIFE (Immediately Invoked Function Expression) to create a new scope for each iteration:

-Closer -
+Closures -

         for (var i = 0; i < 5; i++) {
         function inner(i) {